wulfland/ActionsFundamentals/hol/10_Reusable-workflows.md

 ## Consuming the reusable workflow

 1. Create a [new file](/../../new/main) `.github/workflows/reuse.yml` (paste the file name with the path in the box).
-2. Set the name to `Reusable workflow` and add a manual trigger.
+2. Set the name to `Reuse other workflow` and add a manual trigger.

 <details>
   <summary>Solution</summary>